 Site Community Advisory Boards (CAB)

 The majority of the study sites already had CABs whose members worked with the ECHO research staff to plan the trial.
-Now that implementation has begun, the CABs build and foster partnerships between the study teams and the local communities.
+The CABs build and foster partnerships between the study teams and the local communities.
 Community liaison officers are responsible for coordinating CAB activities.
-These officers have established CABs at study sites that did not have them, ensuring that all the sites have active community advisory groups.
+These officers established CABs at study sites that did not have them, ensuring that all the sites have active community advisory groups.